bhandawatlab/2023_CL062_Tao_Bhandawat/README.md

 2. To run the analysis regarding connections from CL062, aIPg, and pC1 neurons to each other: CL_aIPg_pC1_connections_analysis.R
 3. To run the analysis regarding connections from aSPg to CL062, aIPg, and pC1 neurons: aSP_to_CL_aIPg_pC1_analysis.R

+Note 1: The MATLAB code creates multipage postscript analysis figure files.
+To convert postscript to pdf, you can use adobe or [ghostscript](https://www.ghostscript.com/)\
+Note 2: We will add an automatic download script for getting the data into the appropriate folders in the future.

 ## Other Data location

-The source dataset (specific for each figure panel) can be found in [To be added](https://www.dropbox.com/scl/fo/kia94jeadfe2d2bw5sodo/h?rlkey=nf72mq1kyav3ptvkt2q3be110&dl=0)\
+The source dataset (specific for each figure panel) can be found here [To be added](https://www.dropbox.com/scl/fo/kia94jeadfe2d2bw5sodo/h?rlkey=nf72mq1kyav3ptvkt2q3be110&dl=0)\
 The JAABA model can be found here [JAABA](https://www.dropbox.com/scl/fo/ypb4gwupdknzajj8qwa0m/h?rlkey=71m4rdq5j02axo7ig366ixdj5&dl=0)\
 The DeepLabCut models can be found here [DLC](https://www.dropbox.com/scl/fo/v6vs5h4w8ls7fjdzuz56a/h?rlkey=6x3bxfsgb7fqi0f2il4uo3a9t&dl=0)